 There are two classic examples of good intentions that failed to protect the privacy of individuals.
 Privacy researchers found weaknesses in privacy controls and demonstrated how anonymization didn’t protect privacy at all.

 In 1997, the Massachusetts Group Insurance Commission (GIC) released “anonymized” data with details of every state employee’s hospital visits.
 The purpose of releasing this data was to promote research on improving health care quality and reducing cost.

 An MIT computer science Ph.D. student at the time, Latanya Sweeney, used the data to conduct successful re-identification research.
 Sweeney purchased voting records for Cambridge, Mass., for $20.
 She was able to use that data and the GIC data to uniquely identify William Weld, the Massachusetts governor at the time.

-Sweeney also published a widely referenced paper in 2000 in which she found that 87 percent of all Americans could likely be identified with only three pieces of information: ZIP code, gender and date of birth.
+Sweeney also published a widely referenced paper on privacy in 2000 in which she found that 87 percent of all Americans could likely be identified with only three pieces of information: ZIP code, gender and date of birth.
 She showed that privacy is such a difficult problem because so little data is actually needed to identify individuals.

 AOL Search Data Leak

 In August 2006, AOL released “cleansed” logs that contained 20 million search queries for 650,000 users.
 All data that directly identified users was anonymized, so AOL thought there was no way to associate users with the queries they submitted.

 AOL was in a heated competition to gain market share and wanted to make their search engine algorithms more accurate, so they decided to release sample data and challenge researchers to compete for prizes to create a better algorithm.

 Investigative reporters with The New York Times also looked at the data and wondered what they could learn from it.
 After analyzing the search queries, they found that user 4417749 searched for some interesting things, including: